dantheman213/java-spring-gradle-docker-mvc-rest-starter-app/README.md

 * Simple code that is easy to understand.
 * You can begin to immediately code on top of this project to accelerate your own REST Java application.
 * Containerized application that's already setup with Docker, Docker-Compose, and ready for Kubernetes, Jenkins/Bamboo, and other build or devops tools.
+* Azure, AWS, GCP, Heroku friendly code and paradigms.

 ### Under the Microscope ###

 * Spring MVC 4 with Spring Boot allows for convention over configuration.
 Code immediately and be productive.
 * Custom annotation `@SecuredArea` included in order to easily protect your authorized-only REST routes in your Controllers.
 * Custom `run.sh` script that will install gradle, build your application, and run in it with one or more simple commands.
+* Custom `Config` class that makes it easy to load application specific config data in a container-friendly way.
+* Custom `Logger` class that makes it easy to output your console information in a container-friendly way.
 * Stand up and tear down environments quickly with containerized-ready code.

 ## Getting Started ##